2.2 Support Services

 - De-obligates the funds and cancels the voucher if the person does not use the support services voucher within a reasonable amount of time.

-- If the pre-paid merchant card is not picked up within 10 business days from the issuance date, the pending request should be cancelled.
+- Cancels pending requests if the BOA fuel card is not picked up within 10 business days from the issuance date..

 - To create a purchase authorization/voucher:

-- Enter detailed information on the voucher, stating what is being purchased and the cost of each individual item (e.g. "Car repair - For repair of the transmission on 1987 Buick LeSabre).
+- Enter detailed information on the voucher, stating what is being purchased and the cost of each individual item (e.g. "Car repair - For repair of the transmission on 1987 Buick LeSabre not to exceed $XXX).

 - Emboss the voucher with the WorkFirst seal, which tells the vendor the document is an original.
 The voucher is “invalid unless embossed”.